-The University of Nevada, Reno Cooperative Extension Guide on Composting
+Check out the University of Nevada, Reno Cooperative Extension Guide on Composting.

 If you don't have a yard, you can also compost indoors using a well aerated bin.
 This compost will require more tending, but it shouldn't attract pests.
 You can put the same materials as outdoor compost in your indoor bin.
 Decomposition will occur faster if you frequently turn the contents and have smaller pieces of food and other biodegradables.
 Adding shredded paper or dry leaves to the bin each time you put something in it will also keep your bin from getting too soggy and provide it with some much needed carbon.

 Is your compost pile so successful that you would like to begin selling to customers?
 If so, obtain a FREE permit from NDEP to run your facility!
 The permit application and guidance documents to help determine if you need a permit, how to obtain one, and how to safely manage your operation are located on our Forms & Guidance page.